Table of Contents

 Perioral dermatitis therapy

-The treatment of Perioral dermatitis is “zero-therapy “.
-This means that the patient should avoid all external causes of the condition.
+The treatment of perioral dermatitis is “zero-therapy.“ This means that the patient should avoid all external causes of the condition.
 Initially, it usually progresses to a deteriorated condition in the 1st 2 weeks.
 For patients with the habit of using cosmetics, zero therapy is often very difficult to achieve.
 The patient should be informed about probable deterioration.